IBM/ibm-block-csi-driver/docs/content/configuration/configuring_svc_partitions.md

 The partition, default volume group and high availability policy is defined directly on the storage, there's no option to configure from CSI.
 PBHA configurations require a single management IP (supported in IBM Storage Virtualize® since 9.1.0.1) - single secret needs to be used with that management IP.
+In PBHA - CSI doesn't support iSCSI (between cluster and storage).

 Since host definer (if used) always defines all the ports of each worker (if allowed by node labelling / configuration) - assignment to partitions is also cluster/node based.